BaptisteRoseau/BestPractices/topics/web.md

 # Web

 There are plenty of best practices to follow on the web to make your website more accessible or having a higher rank on search engines, hence more traffic.
-Here is a non-exhaustive list to help you in that regard.
+Here is a non-exhaustive list to help you doing so.

 ## Accessibility